JSON Formatter & Validator

 What is JSON?

 JSON (JavaScript Object Notation) is a lightweight, text-based data interchange format that is easy for humans to read and write, and easy for machines to parse and generate.
-Created by Douglas Crockford in the early 2000s and formalized as RFC 8259, JSON has become the universal standard for data exchange across virtually all programming languages, APIs, and web services.
+Standardized as RFC 8259 and ECMA-404, JSON has become the universal standard for data exchange across virtually all programming languages, APIs, and web services.

-JSON supports six data types: strings (in double quotes), numbers, booleans (true/false), null, arrays (ordered lists), and objects (key-value pairs).
+JSON supports six data types: strings (in double quotes), numbers, booleans (true/false), null, arrays (ordered lists), and objects (key-value pairs) (RFC 8259).
 Its simplicity and readability have made it the preferred format over XML for most modern web applications, REST APIs, and configuration files.
+JSON is the most popular data format for APIs, used by 86% of developers (Postman State of API Report 2023).

 Instant Formatting